 Lead the Legacy

-Are you an outstanding high school sophomore or junior actively engaged in academics, leadership and community service?
-Ever year, the National Rifle Association invites rising juniors and seniors across the United States to apply for the National NRA Youth Education Summit (Y.E.S.), an expenses-paid, week-long educational experience in Washington, D.C., held in July.
+Are you an outstanding high school sophomore or junior actively engaged in academics, leadership, and community service?
+Every year, the National Rifle Association invites current high school sophomores and juniors across the United States to apply for the National NRA Youth Education Summit (Y.E.S.), an expense-paid, week-long educational experience in Washington, D.C., held in July.